SubnauticaModding/Nautilus-Proto/Nautilus/Documentation/tutorials/story-goals.md

 ## StoryGoalHandler

-This is the main class for interacting with the game's Story Goal system.

 > [!WARNING]
 > As of now, the StoryGoalHandler system is only designed to work for the first Subnautica game.
 Remember, you can [always contribute](https://github.com/SubnauticaModding/Nautilus/blob/master/Nautilus/Handlers/StoryGoalHandler_Subnautica.cs).

+This is the main class for interacting with the game's Story Goal system.
+It allows you to add goals to specific trackers and gives you full control over their actions on completion.

+A more comprehensive overview of the class can be viewed [here](https://subnauticamodding.github.io/Nautilus/api/Nautilus.Handlers.StoryGoalHandler.html).

 ## Creating goals